 In him was likewise embodied the spirit of expansion.
-Recognizing the destiny of this Country, he added to its territory.
+Recognizing the destiny of his country, he added to its territory.
 By removing the possibility of any powerful opposition from a neighboring State, he gave new guaranties to the rule of the people.

 Accomplishment of Lincoln

-After our Country had been established, enlarged from sea to sea, and dedicated to popular Government, the next great task was to demonstrate the permanency of our Union and to extend the principle of freedom to all inhabitants of our land.
+After our country had been established, enlarged from sea to sea, and dedicated to popular Government, the next great task was to demonstrate the permanency of our Union and to extend the principle of freedom to all the inhabitants of our land.

 The master of this supreme accomplishment was Abraham Lincoln.
 Above all other national figures, he holds the love of his fellow countrymen.
 The work which Washington and Jefferson began, he extended to its logical conclusions.

 That the principles for which these three men stood might be still more firmly established destiny raised up Theodore Roosevelt.
 To political freedom he strove to add economic freedom.
 By building the Panama Canal he brought into closer relationship the East and the West and realized the vision that inspired Columbus in his search for a new passage to the Orient.